-Course Delivery:

-- This class is a face-to-face course, using a "flipped classroom" model.
-This means you are responsible for watching the lecture videos in your Explore assignments on your own time and attempting the assigned homework before class.
-Please post any questions to the daily Jamboard.
-During class, I will be addressing any questions posted on the Jamboard, and you will be asking questions, working problems together with the class, finishing your homework, completing an in-class worksheet, and/or starting the videos for the next class meeting. - You will access course information, videos, and homework through use of the internet.
-I use email, MyStatLab, Blackboard, Zoom, and Gradescope.com to deliver and manage this course. - I hold face-to-face office hours at the Lubbock Downtown Center campus and virtual office hours using Zoom (schedule individual Zoom time with me at https://go.oncehub.com/djohansen).
+Course Delivery: This course is an online course, so you will access course information and correspond with me through use of the internet.
+I use email, MyStatLab, Blackboard, Zoom, and Gradescope.com to deliver and manage this course.
+I hold face-to-face office hours at the Lubbock Downtown Center campus and virtual office hours using Zoom (schedule time with me at https://go.oncehub.com/djohansen).
 I can also be reached by phone or text using my cellphone number (513-227-0095).
 If you have to leave a message, my response time is 1 business day or less.

-Course Requirements: To maximize the potential to successfully complete this course, a student should expect to spend 10-15 hours per week for the 15 weeks of our semester doing the following:
+Course Requirements: To maximize the potential to successfully complete this course, a student should spend 10-15 hours per week for the 15 weeks of our semester doing the following:

-- attend all class meetings - take notes and participate in class - login to Blackboard at least 3 times a week, use the Course Materials link in Blackboard to login to MSL to read the required textbook sections, watch the required lecture videos and take notes, thoroughly complete all homework assignments, and prepare well for examinations. - Participate in a Blackboard discussion board to be completed each week. - Participate in a Jamboard for each class session. - The three written exams and the final exam will be taken in class, and more details on this are given in the Course Evaluation section of this syllabus. - Additionally, students are expected to check their SPC school email daily and respond to email communications promptly.
+- login to Blackboard at least three days a week, use the Course Materials link in Blackboard to login to MSL to read the required textbook sections, watch the required lecture videos and take notes, thoroughly complete all homework assignments, and prepare well for examinations. - There will be a Blackboard discussion board to be completed each week. - The four written exams must be proctored, and more details on this are given in the Course Evaluation section of this syllabus.

+Additionally, students are expected to check their SPC school email daily and respond to email communications promptly.
 If you don't normally check your SPC email, make sure to set up your SPC account to forward mail to an account you do check.